 POS 101 Introduction to American Government This course focuses on the political institutions, processes, behavior, and problems of government in the United States.
 The national government is emphasized.
 Key topics include: the Constitution, Supreme Court, Congress, Presidency, political parties, public opinion, and interest groups.
 Cr 3.

-POS 102 People and Politics This course introduces the student to modern political analysis.
-It centers on basic questions in the study of political behavior: how people learn about politics, what kind of political system they adopt and support, who does and who does not participate in politics, how political conflict is expressed and resolved in various societies.
-The course aims at familiarizing the student with major approaches or methods that political scientists have found helpful for understanding real political behavior.
-Note: POS 101 is not a prerequisite for POS 102.
-Cr 3
+POS 102 People and Politics This course introduces students to comparative political analysis.
+It centers on basic questions in the study of political behavior: how people learn about politics, who participates in politics, how political conflict is expressed and resolved in various societies.
+This class uses mathematics and statistics to study political participation quantitatively.
+Prerequisite: EYE (or concurrent).
+Cr 3.

 POS 104 Introduction to International Relations Examination of the relationships of nations in their efforts to deal with each other from differing political, economic, and cultural bases.
 Cr 3.